8 Modeling US Census data

 skater_weights <- nb2listw(skater_nbrs, costs, style = "B")

-The ncuts parameter dictates how many times the algorithm should prune the minimum spanning tree; a value of 7 will create 8 groups.
-The crit parameter is used to determine the minimum number of observations per group; above, we have set this value to 10, requiring that each region will have at least 10 Census tracts.
+parameter is used to determine the minimum number of observations per group; above, we have set this value to 10

-The solution can be extracted and assigned to the spatial dataset, then visualized with geom_sf():
+The solution can be extracted and assigned to the spatial dataset, then visualized with geom_sf()

 dfw_clusters$region <- as.character(regions$group)